geerlingguy/ansible-collection-php_roles/README.md

   1. Make sure the `version` string in `galaxy.yml` matches the version of the collection you wish to publish (should correspond to the latest Git tag).
   2. Build the collection artifact: `ansible-galaxy collection build geerlingguy.php`
   3. Publish the collection artifact: `ansible-galaxy collection publish ./geerlingguy-php-1.2.3.tar.gz --api-key=[key goes here]`

+> Note: The above commands require Ansible 2.9 (Ansible's `devel` branch as of mid-2019) or later.

 ## Author